Table of contents

 Bali is not only a comprehensive travel and holiday destination, but an increasing number of foreigners are also investing in the island by buying property in Bali.

-However, not all foreigners buy property in Bali safely.
+However, foreigners often acquire property in a risky way.
 It’s common practice for foreign investors to acquire property using a local individual nominee which gives the foreigner essentially no protection over their investment.

 In this article, we will show you how to buy property in Bali the safe way – by setting up a foreign-owned company (PT PMA).

-Law 5 of 1960 regulates property and real estate ownership in Indonesia, with two types of rights relevant to this article:
+Law 5 of 1960 regulates property and real estate ownership in Indonesia, with three types of rights relevant to this article:

 Many foreign investors in Bali think the way to purchase property in Bali is by using an Indonesian citizen (a nominee) to act on their behalf to acquire the Hak Milik certificate.

-The safest way for a foreign national to invest in property in Bali is to do it through a foreign-owned company (PT PMA) and acquire the ‘Right to Build’ (Hak Guna Bangunan) license.
+The safest way for a foreign national to invest in property in Bali is to do it through a foreign-owned company (PT PMA) and acquire the ‘Right to Build’ (Hak Guna Bangunan) certificate.

 The right to build

 |Initial valid 30 years + 20 extension + 30 renewal thus the total ownership is 80 years||Initial valid 30 years + 20 extension + 30 renewal thus the total ownership is 80 years|